 In volume visualization we are often dealing with the problem that interesting structures are partly or completely occluded by surrounding tissue.
-This is hard to resolve by traditional view-independent approaches, such as transfer function specification.
+This is hard to resolve by traditional viewindependent approaches, such as transfer function specification.
 We propose a viewpoint-dependent model that removes unwanted occlusions automatically and maximizes the information content of the final image.

 Traditionally objects within the volume dataset are classified by optical properties like color and opacity.
 We additionally assign objects another dimension, which describes their importance.
 Importance encodes which objects are the most interesting ones and have the highest priority to be clearly visible.
 Each object is therefore weighted by a positive scalar value called object importance.
 During the rendering stage, the model evaluates the visibility of each object according to its importance.
-If the less important objects are occluding features that are more interesting, the less important ones are rendered more sparsely.
-This means that they are more transparent for example.
+If less important objects are occluding features that are more interesting, the less important ones are rendered more sparsely, e.g., more transparently.
 If the same object does not cause any unwanted occlusions in other regions of the image, it is rendered more densely, e.g., opaque, in order to see its features more clearly.
-On one hand this allows to see all interesting structures no matter if they are occluded or not, and on the other hand the less important parts are still visible as much as possible.
+This allows to see all interesting structures no matter if they are occluded or not, and the less important parts are still visible as much as possible.
 Instead of using constant optical characteristics, which are independent from the viewpoint, we use several levels of sparseness for each object.
-This means that not a single optical characteristic is assigned, but several characteristics with smooth transitions inbetween.
-These multiple levels of sparseness allow the object to continuously change it's visual appearance from a very dense representation to a very sparse one.
+We do not assign a single optical characteristic, but several characteristics with smooth transitions inbetween.
+These multiple levels of sparseness allow the object to continuously change its visual appearance from a very dense representation to a very sparse one.
 Which level of sparseness will be chosen is dependent on the importance of the particular object and the importance of hidden objects behind.
 The level of sparseness thus may continuously vary within a single object.
 Also depending on the viewpoint the same part of an object may be represented with different levels of sparseness.
 To determine the sparseness level for each object or parts thereof the rendering pipeline requires an additional step, which we call importance compositing.
 This step evaluates the occlusion, takes the importance factor of each object into account and assigns to each object particular levels of sparseness.
 The final synthesis results in images with maximal visual information with respect to the predefined object importance.